rwkopcke/sp500_earn_price/README.md

 - polars dataframe with projected earnings
 - from sp-500-eps-est YYYY MM DD.xlsx
 - uses files with the latest date for each quarter
-- creates an output file for each input file
+- creates one sp-500-eps-est YYYY-MM-DD.parquet file for each input file

 #### sp500_pe_df_actuals.parquet
 - one polars dataframe for all historical data
-- completely udated from new input data
+- updated from new input data
 ### record_dict.json
 - records all data files read and written
 - records which files have been used